unkcpz/rsdos/README.md

 - [ ] (v2) `io_uring`
 - [ ] (v2) switch to using zstd instead of zlib
 - [x] CLI commands so can bench on large samples (200 GB SSSP repo).
-- [ ] Memory footprint tracking when packing, since rsdos use iterator it should be memory efficient.
+- [ ] Memory footprint tracking when packing, since rsdos use iterator it should be more memory efficient.
 - [ ] Dependency injection mode to attach progress bar to long run functions (py exposed interface as well)
 - [ ] docs as library
 - [ ] repack